FAQ’s

 How many pills will my placenta make?

+It depends on the size of the placenta.
 An average placenta will make between 80-120 pills, although some placentas make more.

 Is there any time I should NOT take my placenta capsules?